15 Best AI Coding Tools in 2026: The Definitive Comparison

 The Rise of Vibe Coding

 "Vibe coding" -- a term coined by Andrej Karpathy -- describes a style of programming where the developer describes intent in natural language and the AI writes the code.
+For notebook-heavy data science, the more important question is whether the tool stays aligned with live notebook state and real experiment feedback, not just whether it can produce a few Python cells.
 Tools ranked by vibe coding capability:

 | Tool | Score | Why |